 Token Lifecycle and Re-authentication

-ghp authenticates to Vault using AppRole at startup.
+ghp authenticates to Vault at startup using the configured method.
 The issued Vault token has a limited TTL (configured via token_ttl on the role).
 When the token expires:

 1. The next Vault operation returns a 403 (permission denied)

-2. ghp automatically re-authenticates using the stored role ID and secret ID
+2. ghp automatically re-authenticates using the stored credentials

 3. The failed operation is retried with the new token